Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 8. When Post

-A when post is a blog post that provides an answer to the question “when is the best time to do something” or “when will something happen”.
+A when post is a blog post that provides an answer to the question “When is the best time to do something” or “When will something happen”.

 You should quickly answer the reader’s question in the first few paragraphs.
 Then you should expand on your answer and cover any nuances in the rest of the blog post.